anarock/pebble/Readme.md

 - Run `yarn lerna bootstrap` at the root of the directory.
 - Run `yarn storybook` to look at the preview of all the components and start development.
 - To run tests, run `yarn build` before `yarn jest`

+## Acknowledgements

+We use [Chromaticqa](https://www.chromaticqa.com/) for visual regression testing and it is awesome.

+## License

+MIT